twpDone/testCiphers/README.md

 # testCiphers
-Bash script to test ciphers support
+Scripts to test ciphers support, using openssl.

+The python script is supposed to be a bit faster.